eadf/centerline.rs/README.md

 - [ ] Sometimes a shape registers as 'outside' it's convex hull
 - [ ] Add opengl to fltk_gui so that the 3D aspect of the center-line can be visualized.

+## Contributing

+We welcome contributions from the community.
+Feel free to submit pull requests or report issues on our GitHub repository.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## License

 Licensed under either of